Rank | Picture | Name | Rating | Shop |

 Aluminum Frame

-Aluminum is very durable and rustproof, but is also very lightweight.
+Aluminum is very durable and rustproof but is also very lightweight.
 They are the ideal material for first-time greenhouse owners and are easy with little to no maintenance involved.

-The aluminum is also a good conductor of heat, so it helps keep your greenhouse warm without having to pay for extra heating.
+Aluminum is also a good conductor of heat, so it helps keep your greenhouse warm without having to pay for extra heating.

 Plastic Frame